 - Make Your Own Constellations: Using small pretzel sticks and mini marshmallows, create your own edible version of your favorite constellations!

-- Galaxy Jello Cups: Layer blue and purple jello in a clear cup.
-Once solidified, add some whipped cream and space sprinkles for a fun snack!
+- Galaxy Jello Cups: First, layer blue and purple jello in a clear cup.
+Then, once solidified, add some whipped cream and space sprinkles for a fun snack!
+Lastly, enjoy!

-- Rocket Fruit Kebobs: Layer fruit chunks in the shape of a rocket for this healthy snack!
-Use a watermelon triangle for the top, a chunk of banana, a chunk of kiwi, a strawberry, and a chunk of canteloupe cut to look like flames for the final piece.
+- Rocket Fruit Kebobs: Begin by layering fruit chunks in the shape of a rocket for this healthy snack!
+Next, use a watermelon triangle for the top, a chunk of banana, a chunk of kiwi, a strawberry, and a chunk of canteloupe cut to look like flames for the final piece.
+Finally, enjoy your snack!

-- Starry Sky Cupcakes: Make some chocolate cupcakes, top them with blue icing, and add star sprinkles to make the night sky!
+- Starry Sky Cupcakes: Start by make some chocolate cupcakes.
+Then top them with blue icing, and add star sprinkles to make the night sky!
+Lastly, enjoy the tasty starry sky!

 Homeschool Astronomy Learning Videos